-Drinking great wine doesn’t have to break the bank, and it certainly doesn’t require sacrificing quality for quantity.
+Drinking great wine doesn’t mean you have to fork over your entire paycheck, and it certainly doesn’t require sacrificing quality for quantity.
 There are plenty of inexpensive wines available that are made from responsibly-farmed fruit, have little manipulation in the cellar, and most importantly, taste delicious.
 From pinot noirs to chardonnays, here are the best cheap wines across a variety of categories—all of which are around $25 and under.

 Best Overall: Marcel Lapierre 'Raisins Gaulois'